Last Updated on February 12, 2022

 Gansbaai, South Africa

-Known as the great white shark capital of the world, Gansbaii, South Africa is a popular location to view sharks because of the large populations that live off the coast.
-Over 100 species are in the waters of South Africa, when there are 400 species known world-wide.
-Running between Dyer Island and the neighbouring Geyser Rock is a channel of ocean so frequented by great white sharks that it has become known as ‘Shark Alley’.
+Known as the great white shark capital of the world, Gansbaai, South Africa is a popular location to view sharks because of the large populations that live off the coast.
+Over 100 species are in the waters of South Africa when there are 400 species known worldwide.
+Running between Dyer Island and the neighboring Geyser Rock is a channel of the ocean so frequented by great white sharks that it has become known as ‘Shark Alley’.
 The sharks are attracted to the island seal colony.

 To view the sharks, you descend into the water in a cage.
-You are wearing full scuba gear so you are able to breathe underwater.
+You are goggles and a snorkel so you are able to breathe underwater.
 Guests take turns in a floating cage to witness these incredible apex predators.
-From the cage you have a front row view of the power and beauty of these magnificent creatures.
+From the cage, you have a front-row view of the power and beauty of these magnificent creatures.
+It is incredible!